-The Bank has purchased life insurance policies on certain directors and executives.
+The Bank has purchased life insurance policies on certain executives and employees.
 Bank-owned life insurance is recorded at its cash surrender value or the amount that can be effectively realized at the consolidated balance sheet date.
-At December 31, 2020 and 2019, the cash surrender value of the underlying policies was \$6,472,000 and \$6,320,000, respectively, which is included in other assets on the consolidated balance sheet.
+At December 31, 2021 and 2020, the cash surrender value of the underlying policies was approximately \$6,622,000 and \$6,472,000, respectively, which is included in other assets on the consolidated balance sheet.